AirdroperUA/AirOS-docs/content/development/extensions/index.md

 It is possible to enter running Docker containers via the [Terminal](../../usage/advanced/#terminal), by

-1. Running `red-pill` to exit the BlueOS-core container
+1. Running `red-pill` to exit the AirOS-core container
 1. Running `docker container ls` to list the currently running Docker containers
 1. Running `docker attach -it container-name` to enter the container and see the outputs of the running process
 1. Pressing `CTRL+C` to stop the process (e.g. if you want to modify something)